 Note: Only Principal Investigators (PI) (or designees) of research projects can request these services.
 Faculty, staff, students, and others involved in the research project and authorized to access the environment can use it.

 Principal Investigators (PI) of research projects should first request the research consultation service to review the technical requirements for their research project with the Office of Research Computing and Information Technology Services.
 If eCUI is determined to be a suitable platform, the PI will be provided information on how to request the project setup in eCUI.
-The request will be reviewed to ensure the project has an approved Technology Control Plan and that all project personnel have undergone background checks and have completed required training.
-Once the project has been provisioned, the PI can request to add/remove users and software to the virtual computing system and request Access for Data Transfer in/out of the environment.
+The request will be reviewed to ensure the project has an approved Technology Control Plan and that all project personnel have undergone background checks and have completed the required training.
+Once the project has been provisioned, the PI can request to add/remove users and software to the virtual computing system and request Globus Access or Allolist for Data Transfer in/out of the environment.

 This service is available 24/7, excluding planned outages, normal maintenance windows, and unavoidable events.
 Maintenance windows are Sundays from 7 to 11 a.m. but may be extended to 2 p.m., if needed.
 If maintenance is required outside of these hours, it will be announced on the Outages & Bulletins page.